Deyda/NeverRed/README.md

 ### Start the script

-The script can be started directly after download in a administrative powershell window.
+The script can be started directly after download in an administrative PowerShell window.

 #### GUI Method